iegik/docker-brackets/README.md

 # Brackets on Docker

-Fully configured Brackets for docker
+Fully configured Brackets for Docker, where `~/Development` - is projects root directory.

 ```bash
 make help